Glory (religion): New Testament

 In the countryside close by there were shepherds out in the fields keeping guard over their sheep during the watches of the night.
 An angel of the Lord stood over them and the glory of the Lord shone round them.
 They were terrified, but the angel said, 'Do not be afraid.
 Look, I bring you news of great joy, a joy to be shared by the whole people.'

 In the event known as the Transfiguration of Jesus, Moses and Elijah appeared in glory with Jesus, and the disciples who witnessed this revelation, Peter, James and John, 'saw his glory'.

 In the gospel of John, Jesus says that His destiny begins to be fulfilled when Judas Iscariot sets out to betray Him:

-Now the Son of Man is glorified, and God is glorified in Him (.

 Jesus subsequently addresses a long prayer to His Father in which he says:

-I have glorified you on earth by finishing the work that you gave me to do.
-Now, Father, glorify me with that glory I had with you before ever the world existed.

 In Catholicism

 Catholic doctrine asserts that the world was created as an act of God's free will for his own glory.
 Catholic doctrine teaches, however, that God does not seek to be glorified for his own sake, but for the sake of mankind that they may know Him.